-COVID-19 has created several challenges for dentists and healthcare professionals, many of which relate to social distancing and infection control.
-Whilst guidance for dentists continues to evolve regarding what circumstances consultations and treatment can be provided, dentists may consider limiting the number of patient interactions by carrying out remote consultations.
+The current situation surrounding the COVID-19 coronavirus has created a number of challenges, many of which relate to self-isolation and social distancing.
+Whilst guidance for dentists continues to evolve regarding what circumstances consultations / treatment can be provided, dentists are faced with having to consider limiting the majority of patient interactions to remote consultations.

 Dental Protection has received calls from members regarding the safety and suitability of remote consulting – i.e. teledentistry – and this article outlines our advice and guidance.